michelf/php-markdown/Readme.md

 Unreleased

-*	Added the ability to insert custom HTML attributes everywhere an extra attribute block is allowed (links, images, headers).
+*	Added the ability to insert custom HTML attributes with simple values everywhere an extra attribute block is allowed (links, images, headers).
+	The value must be unquoted, cannot contains spaces and is limited to alphanumeric ASCII characters.
 	Credits to Peter Droogmans for providing the implementation.

+*	Added a `header_id_func` configuration variable which takes a function that can generate an `id` attribute value from the header text.
+	Credits to Evert Pot for providing the implementation.

 *	Added a `url_filter_func` configuration variable which takes a function that can rewrite any link or image URL to something different.